JuliaAI/MLJModelRegistryTools.jl/docs/src/index.md

-- It hosts the *MLJ Model Registry*, a list of packages providing MLJ interfaces to machine learning algorithms, together with metadata about those models, such as the type of data models can operate on.
+- It hosts the *MLJ Model Registry*, a list of packages providing MLJ interfaces to machine learning algorithms, together with metadata about those models, such as the type of data models can operate on, and their document strings.

 - It provides software tools for MLJ maintainers to manage the Model Registry, for example to add the models provided by a new machine learning package providing an MLJ model